Georgetown

 Students will learn firsthand from business veterans about starting and running a business.
 Over the course of the program, they will develop a plan for a new venture and pitch their idea to real world investors.
 Along the way, meet with leaders from different areas of business and finance.

-Excursions at Georgetown – Last year students connected with a cutting-edge startup, visiting a dynamic maker space to explore its inner workings.
-They witnessed the creation process firsthand and learned about business operations.
+Excursions at Georgetown – Students have previously connected with a cutting-edge startup by visiting a dynamic maker space, where they explored the inner workings of the business and witnessed the creation process firsthand.
+This immersive experience provided valuable lessons in business operations.

 Emergency Medicine